junxit/us-congress-bills-111/metadata.md

 - 2010-12-01 — Senate amendment proposed (on the floor): Amendment SA 4725 proposed by Senator Whitehouse for Senator Durbin.(consideration: CR S8355)
 - 2010-12-01 — Senate amendment submitted
 - 2010-12-01 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2010-12-02 — Message on Senate action sent to the House.
+- 2010-12-02 — Received in the House.
+- 2010-12-02 — Referred to the House Committee on Foreign Affairs.